sstur/ck-dragresize/readme.md

-#CKEditor plugin: Dragable image resizing for Webkit
+#CKEditor plugin: Dragable image resizing

-This plugin implements draggable image resizing in Webkit-based browsers (Chrome/Safari).
-The feature already exists in Internet Explorer and Firefox as a built-in browser capability but not in Webkit.
+This plugin implements draggable image resizing, currently just for Webkit-based browsers (Chrome/Safari).
+The feature already exists in Firefox and Internet Explorer (9 and below) as a built-in browser capability but not in Webkit.
 So if you or your users are used to seeing the small drag-to-resize handles at the corner of images, but use Chrome or Safari, install this plugin to get it back (with a few bonus features).

 ##Features:
  * Shows semi-transparent overlay while resizing